 At this point, you need to create a list of 25 goals/tasks that you want to achieve this year – without fear and without filtering.
 Write it all down.
 Here are some things I wrote down for myself:

 And so on.
-As I wrote more and more things I wanted to do, new things emerged that I had not thought of before.
+As I wrote more and more things I wanted to do, new things emerged that I had not thought of before at all.
 All sorts of ideas I’ve heard from friends over the years and thought to myself “Ah, cool!”
 But I never put too much thought into them.
-It’s important not to “edit” anything at this point in the list.
-Just write down whatever comes to mind.
+It is important not to “edit” anything at this point in the list.
+Just write down what comes to mind.

-Before I started my life, I wrote down some guidelines.
-I didn’t want to write something boring like “buy an electric scooter”.
-When you think about it, buying something is not such an amazing goal (or at all); with a little financial planning, it can be achieved without a lot of problems.
-So to make sure I write interesting and worth-while goals that will advance me later, I set up these three rules:
+What I did do was write rules for the list.
+I did not want to write down banal things like “buy an electric scooter”.
+In the end, buying something is not such an amazing goal (or at all) and we built, with hard work and a little financial thinking it can be achieved without a lot of problems.
+So to make sure I write interesting goals that will advance me later, I set myself three rules:

 - It must be an action or an achievement